snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/lava-resort.md

 This exclusive tour culminates at the tranquil **Lava Resort**, situated on the southern part of Snæfellsnes Peninsula, within ancient lava fields.
 Here, you are invited to engage in an enchanting **walk through the lava fields**, guided by a local storyteller that will share her knowledge on the the mythical **Hidden People** of Iceland and **folkloric tales** that animate this landscape, providing a deeper connection to the mystical Icelandic environment.

 After the walk, refresh with **light snacks** and enjoy a **geothermal bath**, central to Icelandic wellness traditions.
-A sauna us also avilable, as well as a cold lake for those looking to cool down after the hot tub.
+A sauna is also avilable, as well as a cold lake for those looking to cool down after the hot tub.

 <span class="image fit"><img src="/assets/images/tours/lava-resort/hot-tub.jpeg" alt="" /></span>